 OTS´ library collection contains over 10,000 titles including theses, bibliographical collections, and course books from OTS education programs in Costa Rica.
-Please contact Oscar Madrigal about how to access the titles of interest from the catalog.
-On site at each of the research stations in Costa Rica, you can peruse a selection of this collection; please ask at reception about how to access the onsite libraries.
+Please contact Osvaldo Murillo about how to access the titles of interest from the catalog.
+At La Selva and Las Cruces, we maintain small onsite libraries; please ask at reception about how to access these collections.

 An additional resource of the OTS library collection is an extensive searchable database of information published about Costa Rica biology, named BINABITROP (National Bibliography on Tropical Biology).
 The database catalogs over 41,000 publications in English and Spanish (books, selected chapters, thesis, articles, reports, and multimedia) with more than 10,000 open access full-text publications linked to the database entries.
 You can access BINABITROP here.